geeksblabla/blablaconf.com/README.md

 ## Setup

-1. Create a firebase app and with a firestore database.
+1. Create a Firebase app with a Firestore database.

-2. Go to firebase project setting > Service account and generate a new private key,Download the json file and add the copy the following environment variables 👇
+2. Go to Firebase project settings > Service Account and generate a new private key.
+Download the JSON file and copy the following environment variables: 👇

 ```
 #.env.development.local